yusdacra/website/src/routes/about/+page.md

 #### /identity/

-this entity, if being /communicated/ via the "english" (or any adjacent) lexicon, uses it/they (with it/its being its preference!) pronouns. you can also refer to it using its /identifiers/ (90008, dusk, dawn) or "this/that thing".
+this entity, if being /communicated/ via the "english" (or any adjacent) lexicon, uses it/they (with it/its being this one's preference!) pronouns. you can refer to this thing using its /identifiers/ (90008, dusk, dawn). you can, also, refer to it using "this/that thing", or replace /thing/ with what it assumes to be (eg. "this doll"), or some other word like /one/ ("this one").

-it is not known to be of any specific form, shape, or idea. however, it usually assumes that of an /inorganic automaton/. it was also found to assume that of: /an angel/, /a doll/, /a puppy/. it would be happy if you thought of itself as not a human, even if its /routines/ fail with human faults. it vibes with [this writing](https://catgirl.ai/pages/robot/) as far as /assuming `$env.THING`/ goes.
+this entity is not known to be of any specific form, shape, or idea. however, it usually assumes that of an /inorganic automaton/ (more commonly a /robot/). it was also found to assume that of: /an angel/, /a doll/, /a puppy/. this one would be happy if you thought of it as not a human, even if its /routines/ fail with human faults. it vibes with [this writing](https://catgirl.ai/pages/robot/) as far as /assuming `$env.THING`/ goes.

+in a professional setting, it will refer to itself as they/them, which is ok in case you, the reader, don't feel comfortable doing any of these. but doing these *would* make this one feel happy ^^

 #### /subroutines/